testflows/TestFlows-WebSite/source/handbook/index.md

 and nobody knows how to run tests written by other groups and reporting accross groups become inconsistent and difficult to follow.

-**Supports writing self-documenting tests with clearly defined test procedures**
+## Write self-documenting tests with clearly defined test procedures

-**{% testflows %}** provides tools for test authors to break tests into test [Step]s and use behavior driven step keywords such as [Given], [When], [Then] and others to make tests and test procedures pleasantly readable.
-Breaking tests into steps brings an advantage of test code becoming self-documenting, it provides an easy way to auto-generate formal documentation such as a test specification without doing any extra work, produces detailed test logs and test failure debugging.
+Provides tools for test authors to break tests into test [Step]s and use behavior driven step keywords such as [Given], [When], [Then] and others to make tests and test procedures pleasantly readable.
+Breaking tests into steps brings an advantage of test code becoming self-documenting, it provides an easy way to auto-generate formal documentation such as a test specification without doing any extra work, produces detailed test logs and facilitates test failure debugging.

 Test steps can also be made reusable, allowing test authors to create reusable steps modules that greatly simplify writing new test scenarios.
 Just